Role-Based Permissions

 **Some hide specific fields:**

-* If you don't have message-level access, `final_message` may be empty in `GetConversations`
+* If you do not have message-level access, `final_message` may be empty in `GetConversations`.

 {% @mermaid/diagram content="%%{init: {"theme": "base", "themeVariables": {"primaryColor": "#D4E2E7", "primaryTextColor": "#100F0F", "primaryBorderColor": "#083241", "lineColor": "#575452", "textColor": "#100F0F", "clusterBkg": "#F1EAE7", "clusterBorder": "#D7D2D0"}}}%%